AndrewVSutherland/doubly-isogenous/Enumerating Pairs/README.md

 2. The sorted list of the 15 elliptic curve traces appearing in the Prym of the maximal 2-cover of <i>C</i> described above.
 3. The sorted list of the 4 elliptic curve traces appearing in the Pryms of the two special triple covers of <i>C</i> described above.
 4. The sorted list of the factors of the Weil polynomials of the Pryms of the two 3-covers of <i>C</i> coming from the multiplication-by-3 maps on the elliptic factors of the Jacobian of <i>C</i>, as described above.
+5. The sorted list of the factors of the Weil polynomials of the Pryms of the unramified cyclic degree-4 covers of <i>C</i>, excluding the part coming from the associated unramified double covers, as described above.

 # Usage